 Linux Networking Administration (AAS)

-A total of 14 credits of Restricted Electives are required for this program.
-Some restricted electives may have prerequisites and/or corequisites that are not included in the total program credits.
-If you are interested in taking restricted electives that have additional requisites, you will need to adjust your academic plan to incorporate these courses, or obtain permission from your instructor to waive these requirements based on prior experience and/or training.
+You must complete 14 credits of Restricted Electives (RE).
+You cannot select courses used to satisfy the Required Courses area.
+Some RE courses may have prerequisites/corequisites that are not included in the total program credits.
+If you are interested in taking courses with additional requisites you will need to adjust your academic plan to include these courses OR obtain permission from your instructor to waive these requirements.

 If you are transferring to a state university, you should select general education requirement courses with designation values.